de-liker/css/README.md

-# pkg `css for dR` (v2)
+# pkg `css for DE LIKER` (v2)

-A general css repository for de-liKeR for the purpose of rapid dev.
+A general css repository for DE LIKER for the purpose of rapid dev.
 This is especially aiming to be the base of document system, not web applications.

 ## Usage